 Characteristics of Great Software Testing Team

-Initial stage – Ask yourself the following question:
+Initial stage: Ask yourself the following question:

-Knowledge of seasoned players in the team
+Knowledge of Seasoned Players in the Team

 Motivation – Key Factor

-Motivation is not all about giving a speech when members of the team are assembled but rather every effort should be made to tailor this speech to address each individual.
+Motivation is not all about giving a speech when the members of the team are assembled but rather every effort should be made to tailor this speech to address each individual.

 “Don’t tell people how to do things, tell them what to do and let them surprise you with their results.” – George Patton

-After reading this article look at your team and question yourself “Are you working in great test team?” or “Will you make every effort to build great test team”.
-Then don’t wait, try next second to build “Great Software Testing Team”.
+After going through this tutorial, look at your team and question yourself “Are you working in a great test team?” or “Will you make every effort to build a great test team?”.
+Then don’t wait anymore, get ready and try to build a “Great Software Testing Team” right away.

-“Coming together is a beginning, Keeping together is progress, Working together is a success”. – Henry Ford
+“Coming together is a beginning, keeping together is progress, working together is a success”. – Henry Ford

-What do you think from your experience, What are your characteristics for building a successful QA team?
+What do you think from your experience?
+What are your characteristics for building a successful QA team?